By Genomelink

 John Lewis

-John Robert Lewis (Feb 21, 1940 - Jul 17, 2020) was an influential American civil rights activist and politician.
-He played key roles in the civil rights movement, including leading marches and organizing the 1963 March on Washington.
-Lewis served in the U.S. House of Representatives for Georgia's 5th district for 17 terms.
+John Robert Lewis (Feb 21, 1940 – Jul 17, 2020) was an American civil rights activist and politician known for his key role in the civil rights movement.
+He participated in historic events like the 1963 March on Washington and led the Selma to Montgomery marches.
+Lewis served in the U.S. House of Representatives for Georgia's 5th congressional district for 17 terms.
+He received numerous awards, including the Presidential Medal of Freedom.
+His early life in rural Alabama shaped his passion for equality, and his activism inspired many to fight for justice and equality.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.